tuengominh/tuengominh.github.io/_assignments/week-01-2-project-management.md

 <p>I often use an IDE called <a href="https://www.jetbrains.com/idea/">IntelliJ IDEA</a> from Jetbrains.
 They're not free, but I have a perpetual license until July 2020, since I used IntelliJ as a student before, and got a good discount for all Jetbrains products (they have WebStorm for JavaScript, PyCharm for Python, etc.) for the upcoming years.
 I heard that institutions can apply for a <strong>FREE</strong> educational license though.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-01/ide.png" class="img-fluid w-100"/>
 <p></p>
 <p>With this IDE, I can easily create files from a template, and they also integrate a Terminal emulator.
-As the above screenshot, I can run command lines and open <a href="https://www.vim.org/">vim</a> editor right inside the IDE.
+As the above screenshot, I can run command lines and open <a href="https://www.vim.org/">vim</a> editor right inside the IDE (which makes no sense at all, but still pretty fun, huh?).
 But what I love the most are all of the smart code completion, framework assistance, and safe refactoring features.</p>
 </div>
 <p></p>

 <h2 id="git">Git and GitLab</h2>

 <h5>SSH key</h5>
 <p><a href="https://git-scm.com/doc">Git</a> is a VCS (version control system) that helps us to track versions as well as contributions in projects, and <a href="https://about.gitlab.com/">GitLab</a> is a web-based DevOps tool that provides a Git-repository manager, issue-tracking and CI/CD pipeline features.
 Since I had access to my GitLab repository from the very first class, and before I already generated an <a href="https://en.wikipedia.org/wiki/Ssh-keygen">SSH key</a> that links to my personal GitLab account, the process became quite simple.
-All I need to do was to copy the SSH key in the personal GitLab account and paste it into my gitlab.fabcloud.org account as an existing key.</p>
+All I need to do was to copy the SSH key in the personal GitLab account and paste it into my <i>gitlab.fabcloud.org</i> account as an existing key.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-01/ssh-1.png" class="img-fluid w-100"/>
 <p></p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-01/ssh-2.png" class="img-fluid w-100"/>